cloudmesh/cloudmesh-mpi/doc/chapters/wsl.md

 Run Ubuntu and create a username and passphrase.

-Make sur enot to just give an empty passphrase but chose a secure one.
+Make sure not to just give an empty passphrase but chose a secure one.

 - [ ] TODO: Cooper, how to start it the next time